runnixtechnologies/runnix-backend/backend/docs/profile_api_guide.md

 - Cannot be already taken by another user
 - Optional field (only validated if provided)

-### Address
-- Optional field
-- Will be trimmed of leading/trailing whitespace

 ## Phone Number Formatting

 The system automatically handles phone number formatting: